UnitTestBot/UTBotJava/docs/SettingsProperties.md

 - **Small set of per-generation options**
 Thereby, some properties can be considered as public API while the rest is pretty "internal".

-For user there are three places to tweak UnitTestBot behavior:
+For end-user there are three places to tweak UnitTestBot behavior:
 1. Settings file is PC-wide level to be read by all UnitTestBot instances across PC.
 For example, CLI and two different projects in IDE will re-use it.
 2. Plugin settings UI (**File** > **Settings** > **Tools** > **UnitTestBot**)
 3. Controls in "Generate" dialog

-   Settings in 2 and 3 are plugin-specific and they are automatically persisted in {projectDir}/.idea/utbot-settings.xml (Note, only non-default values are stored here)
+Properties from 2 and 3 are plugin-specific, and they are automatically persisted in `{projectDir}/.idea/utbot-settings.xml` (Note, only non-default values are stored here)

 ## Configuring UnitTestBot with auto-generated `settings.properties`